Last Updated on

-Below is the DIY recipe…it’s easy, for real.
+Below is my DIY facial foundation recipe…it’s easy, for real.
 I link up where you can purchase all of the ingredients and explain in detail how to make it.

 OR…if you aren’t the DIY type (or don’t have time, or desire, or ingredients, etc etc etc), you can purchase this in my Pronounce Skincare shop.

 Let’s get right to the recipe, shall we?